daniel-dsouza/psychic-octo-giggle/Quick-Start-Guide.md

 7. In the LUG Helper, select `Deploy Easy Anti-Cheat Workaround`
 8. In the LUG Helper, select `Manage Lutris Runners`, and install the latest runner from GloriousEggroll (Or ask us in Spectrum chat which runner is currently best)
 9. Configure Lutris to use the installed runner. `Right click the game->Configure->Runner Options->Wine version`
-10. _Optional: Select `Manage DXVK Versions` and install the latest dxvk from Sporif Async.
+10. _Optional: Select `Manage DXVK Versions` and install the latest dxvk from Sporif Async. **Nvidia users**, see our [latest news](https://github.com/starcitizen-lug/information-howtos/wiki#news) for current DXVK recommendations.
 Follow the instructions [on our wiki](https://github.com/starcitizen-lug/information-howtos/wiki/Performance-Tuning#dxvk-async) to enable it in Lutris_
 11. _Optional: In the Runner Options tab, Enable Fsync if you have an Fsync-enabled kernel (enabled in standard kernel since 5.16)_
 12. Under `System options`, make sure `Prefer system libraries` is `Off`.
 Only if you find you have no sound in-game, turn this to `On`
 13. Check our [latest news](https://github.com/starcitizen-lug/information-howtos/wiki#news) for important gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions